 Trains are quite expensive in the Netherlands.
 Nevertheless the best way to travel to Amsterdam is by train as parking is hugely expensive.
 If you have a car with you, then drive to a P+R Parking.
 They offer very cheap parking and include a train ticket within a certain region.

 If you are traveling as a couple, hostels are not always the cheapest option as they charge almost always by person and not per room.
-To enjoy the city you want to stay as close as possible to the city centre, so you won’t need public transport and don’t loose too much time for the transfer to and from your boarding.
-To stay in the city centre is normally very expensive, even if you stay in a dodgy hotel, where you have to plod your luggage up to the seventh floor without lift and you may have to share your bathroom.
+To enjoy the city you want to stay as close as possible to the city center, so you won’t need public transport and don’t lose too much time for the transfer to and from your boarding.
+To stay in the city center is normally very expensive, even if you stay in a dodgy hotel, where you have to plod your luggage up to the seventh floor without lift and you may have to share your bathroom.

 Street food in the Netherlands is great and cheap.
 Get yourself a sandwich with fresh fish at one of the stands or you eat “uit de muur”, which literally means to eat your meal out of the wall.
-To picture that, if you’ve never seen it, you must think of little window-doors in a wall, which expose delicious crokets or bitterball (dutch speciality) etc. After you slip a coin in the slot, you can swing the door open and take your food.
+To picture that, if you’ve never seen it, you must think of little window-doors in a wall, which exposes delicious crokets or bitterball (dutch specialty) etc. After you slip a coin in the slot, you can swing the door open and take your food.
 Easy, cheap and enjoyable!
 We also discovered a few shops, which sold fresh orange juice just for a buck a glass.
 Delicious!

 There is a city tour in Amsterdam, which is for free (except a booking fee and tip).

 We hired the cheapest bicycles for 24 hours for 9.75 Euros plus insurance just opposite of the tourist information center.